MKLab-ITI/pygrank/tutorials/documentation.md

 ### :zap: Wrapping Postprocessors around Graph Filters
-Let us consider a simple scenario where we want the graph signal outputted by a filter to always be normalized so that its largest value is one.
+Let us consider a simple scenario where we want the graph signal outputted by a filter to always be normalized so that its largest node score is one.
 For this, we will consider the graph `G`, signal `signal` and filter `algorithm`, as obtained from the previous example and will use the postprocessor `Normalize`.